Deco354/GitTrend/README.md

 for the avatar url images.
 This can be remedied by either recording the requests made within the `GitTrendAPI` or by using a third party networking library.
 I chose not to do the latter here as the purpose of this project is to showcase my own code for hiring purposes.

+### Add Error Handling to Network layer and utilize Result
+-